 By Ibrahim Kabba Turay

-He provided him with three options- to testify from the dock, take the witness stand and testify on oath or rely on their statements made to police.
+He provided him with three options- to testify from the dock, take the witness stand and testify on oath or rely on their statement made to police.

 The accused person chose the last option and added that he would want to call witnesses to testify in his defense.
 The judge, however, recorded it and asked the prosecution and the defense to give their closing addresses.

 In his closing address, state prosecutor Alberta Kargbo, told the judge and the jury that the accused was charged with one count of murder contrary to the laws of Sierra Leone.

 Lawyer Kargbo said she tendered several exhibits and summoned five prosecution witnesses, including the Government Consultant Pathologist, Dr. Simeon Owizz Koroma, who established the causes of death.

 She said the deceased died after the accused hit her, but told the police that the deceased had a fight with him during an argument.

 The state prosecutor narrated that prosecution witness No.3 had told the court that when the deceased died, the accused never reported the accident to the police.